 The Rolex Middle Sea Race is a highly rated offshore classic, often mentioned in the same breath as the Rolex Fastnet, The Rolex Sydney – Hobart and Newport-Bermuda as a “must-do” race.
-The Royal Malta Yacht Club and the Royal Ocean Racing Club co-founded the race in 1968 and 2020 will be the 41st Edition and the 52nd anniversary from the start of this race.
+The Royal Malta Yacht Club and the Royal Ocean Racing Club co-founded the race in 1968.
+2023 will be the 44th Edition and the 54th anniversary of the start of this race.

 The race is a true challenge to skippers and crews who have to be at their very best to cope with the often changeable and demanding conditions.
-Equally, the race is blessed with unsurpassed scenery with its course, taking competitors close to a number of islands, which form marks of the course.
+Equally, the race is blessed with unsurpassed scenery with its course, taking competitors close to several islands, which form marks of the course.
 Ted Turner described the MSR as “the most beautiful race course in the world”.

 Rolex Middle Sea Race Course

-Once past Lampedusa the fleet turns northeast on the final leg towards the South Comino Channel and the finish at Marsamxett Harbour.
+Once past Lampedusa, the fleet turns northeast on the final leg towards the South Comino Channel and finishes at Marsamxett Harbour.
 En route, the crews take in an amazing diversity of landscape and sea conditions, all of which combine to create the attraction and challenge of the race.

 Coastal Race Course